-During the first six months of 2008, the Company continued to strengthen its financial performance through the implementation of the Company's strategic plan and the expansion of its national platform.
+During the first nine months of 2008, the Company continued to strengthen its financial performance through the implementation of the Company's strategic plan and the expansion of its national platform.
 This plan continues to provide growth opportunities for the Company by building a leadership position in genomic and other advanced testing technologies primarily through internal development efforts, acquisitions and technology licensing activities.

 Effective January 1, 2007, the Company commenced its successful implementation of its ten-year agreement with United Healthcare Insurance Company ("UnitedHealthcare") and became its exclusive national laboratory provider.
 Over a period of several years, the Company will continue to perform more of UnitedHealthcare's testing.
 During the first three years of the ten-year agreement, the Company has committed to reimburse UnitedHealthcare up to \$200.0 for transition costs related to developing expanded networks in defined markets.
-Since the inception of this agreement, approximately \$57.0 of such transition payments were billed to the Company by UnitedHealthcare and approximately \$53.5 had been remitted by the Company Based on the trend rates of the transition payment amounts billed by UnitedHealthcare during the first half of 2008 and for 2007, the Company believes that its total reimbursement commitment under this agreement will be approximately \$115.0.
+Since the inception of this agreement, approximately \$69.3 of such transition payments were billed to the Company by UnitedHealthcare and approximately \$61.9 had been remitted by the Company.
+Based on the trend rates of the transition payment amounts billed by UnitedHealthcare during the nine months of 2008 and for 2007, the Company believes that its total reimbursement commitment under this agreement will be approximately \$115.0.
 The Company is amortizing the total estimated transition costs over the life of the contract.

 Effective January 1, 2008 the Company acquired additional partnership units in its Ontario, Canada ("Ontario") joint venture for approximately \$140.9 in cash (net of cash acquired), bringing the Company's percentage interest owned up to 85.6%.
 Concurrent with this acquisition, the terms of the joint venture's partnership agreement were amended.
 Based upon the amended terms of this agreement, the Company began including the consolidated operating results, financial position and cash flows of the Ontario joint venture in the Company's consolidated financial statements on January 1, 2008.
 The amended joint venture's partnership agreement also enables the holders of the minority interest to put the remaining partnership units to the Company in defined future periods, at an initial amount equal to the consideration paid by the Company in 2008, and subject to adjustment based on market value formulas contained in the agreement.
-The contractual value of the put, in excess of the current minority interest of \$23.8, totals \$123.0 at June 30, 2008.
-This amount has been recorded as additional minority interest liability and as a reduction to additional paid-in capital in the condensed consolidated financial statements.
+The initial difference of \$123.0 between the value of the put and the underlying minority interest was recorded as additional minority interest liability and as a reduction to additional paid-in capital in the condensed consolidated financial statements.
+The contractual value of the put, in excess of the current minority interest of \$22.4, totals \$118.4 at September 30, 2008.